HOGENT-Web/csharp/chapters/08/slides/presentation.md

 1. Copy the generated URI from the console window and copy-paste it into Postman
 2. Set the HTTP Method to `PUT`
 3. Click on the Body tab and select a random image file.
+4. Set a header named `x-ms-blob-type` to `BlockBlob`
-4. Press Send
+5. Press Send
-5. View the image in the Azure Storage Container
+6. View the image in the Azure Storage Container

 > GIF on next slide